ZDSPunisherspb.comHomeMarker TechStoreLinks

 (edit, please note that I didn't end up using 10-32 fittings, as you find out later).

 The importance of this is that it means I won't use vertical regs to operate the guns.
 This means I dont have to worry about frames that are perfectly functional, which severely cuts down on the cost I had to pay for the parts I needed.
-To be specific, I won't be using a vertical adapter, so those threads can be stripped out.
-I also won't be using the front banjo fitting connection, so that can be stripped out too.
-I know people have had these problems in the past so I was able to quickly buy the frames I needed for $20 each secondhand.
-Which was in my opinion, a very generous price considering the frames will be useless to everybody else!
+Specifically, when I bought the three frames I specifically asked people for ones that had stripped air fitting threads.
+I offered people $20 for their damaged frame, which I feel was a generous price considering the frames will be useless to everybody else!

 Anyway, after a bit of experimentation and imagination, I decided to mount the regs under the trigger section on the side frames.
 This was a very hard decision, since it turns out no matter where I could place the regs, they'd still be in the way of something, so I just picked the least in-the-way spot and went with it.
 I drilled and tapped the reg bodies for 6-32 screws and mounted them into position from the inside of the frame forward (where the grip panels would normally wrap around the front).
 The middle gun needs to be a bit different though, since I actually have to hold that frame with my hand.
 After a little more fooling around I ended up deciding to mount the reg to the front V-mount, but I'll do that later since the gun needs to be put together first.

 After a bit more consideration I found some quaint little 1/8" NPT push-to-connect fittings that will fit the hose size I need.
-Perfect!
-Screw these into the regulators' output ports and the only other step will be to cut hose to length and pop it into the fittings.
+Screw these into the regulator output ports and the only other step will be to cut hose to length and pop it into the fittings.

 The Electronics:

-Last step, and turned out to be the fastest "step" needed to be done.
-Even though it went quick, I scrutenized on this for a very long time.
-After a lot of consideration (and several false-starts) I ended up going with "relocated" trigger switches.
+Last step, and turned out to be the fastest section of the creation.
+I ultimately decided to use "relocated" trigger switches in the end.
 I originally wanted to use a more complex "one board for three guns" setup, but instead of bothering with that I just went with the easier "board for each gun" setup.
 It was a lot easier this way and I'm glad I didn't bother making a whole new board, for time concerns.
 I'll leave that for the next multi-barrel marker I make.

-The main benefit to this (besides for being EASY) is that it's more conventional in terms of how the gun will work.
-Each gun will operate individually just like a stock Ion on drugs.
+The main benefit to this (besides for being EASY) is that it's more conventional in terms of how the gun/guns work.
+Each bolt will operate individually just like a stock Ion on drugs.
 This additionally allows me to activate however many of the guns I want, not just all of them or none of them.
 This way, if I want to save paint or air, I can just turn on the "side" Ions and leave the middle Ion off.
-Or, if one of the guns is broken, I can turn on the other two and thus still have two functional guns without wasting air.
+Or, if one of the guns is broken, I can disable just that one and keep using the other two without wasting air.

-(please note that this feature turned out to be extremely, EXTREMELY useful on the field.
-I ran into many situations out there where I quickly deactivated one of the side markers so I wouldn't have to sick too far out from a bunker.
+(please note!
+This feature turned out to be extremely, EXTREMELY useful on the field.
+I ran into MANY situations out there where I quickly deactivated one of the side markers so I wouldn't have to sick too far out from a bunker.
 This action had crossed my mind before I played with it on the field, but I didn't think it would be useful...I was very wrong and it turned out to be invaluable!)

 The next thing to do is connect the switches to their respective boards, using wire lengths.
-This was pretty easy, just took a lot of wire and heat-shrink to finish it up.
-The way it works is I removed the microswitches from the two side boards, and connected wires to the empty switch terminals.
+I remvoed the stock switches from the two side boards, and connected wires to the empty switch terminals.
 The wires lead to a disconnect, then over to the center marker where they attach to the "new" switches mounted on the middle frame.
 I used the same 2-mm Molex connectors that I use with literally everything else I do (paintball or otherwise) which will allow me to disconnect the side guns from their trigger switches in the middle gun, so I can remove the side firing assemblies for regular maintenance.

 In the above picture, the two left boards have no trigger microswitches, and will be used as the "side" boards.
 The right board will be used in the center gun so it still uses the stock microswitch setup.